Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

 \subsection{Direct influence of neutrals}

 Fig.~\ref{f:dir1} shows the time evolution of the radial velocity of a filament seeded on the high density backgrounds \dens{48} and \dens{64} in the \MW{10} case, shown in fig.~\ref{f:bg}(b,d).
-The no-interaction models in all cases show faster radial filament velocity then the version that includes the vorticity-neutral interaction, however the effect is below 1\,\% in the \dens{64} case and not noticeable in the lower density cases.
+The no-interaction models in all cases show higher radial filament velocity then the version that includes the vorticity-neutral interaction, however the effect is below 1\,\% in the \dens{64} case and not noticeable in the lower density cases.

-In the \dens{48} case, keeping the neutrals static has basically no effect.
-In the \dens{64} case where the cold detachment front is within the seeded filament, the static neutral simulation over-estimates the influence of the neutrals by about 1.5\,\%.
+In the \dens{48} case, keeping the neutrals static decreases the velocity by less then 0.1\,\%.
+In the \dens{64} case where the cold detachment front is within the seeded filament, the static neutral simulation over-estimates the influence of the neutrals, resulting in an decreased radial filament velocity by about 1.5\,\%.
 This can be explained by looking at the plasma profiles, shown in fig.~\ref{f:dir1exp}.

 In the \dens{48} case the cold plasma region does not extend into the seeded filament, and thus the neutral density is rather low in the seeded filament.
 In the \dens{64} case, the filament is seeded within the cold plasma region which includes a high neutral density.
 Thus in the \dens{64} case a significant amount of neutrals are ionized by the filament, unlike in the \dens{48} case.